Transportation and land use plans funding

 Note: Private sector entities are not eligible as municipal partners.

-- Funding for to 80 per cent of eligible costs
+- Funding for up to 80 per cent of eligible costs

 How to apply